5 Tips To Get Your Kids Into Stand Up Paddle Boarding

 Start them young

 The question often asked is at what age should you start a child on the water?
 The answer has many variables but the earliest you feel comfortable taking them out as a parent is really the best answer.

 Starting children on their SUP adventure at a young age is highly encouraged and beneficial to their development.
 Kids will learn without the fears that we possess at an older age and getting them confident in the water young is an important life skill.
 Even if they don't take to it initially, the stand up paddle board will help them cognitively with things like balance and stability.

 Starting children young will give them a good introduction to water, being confident in and around it without panicking.
 Learning to swim at the same time is a huge motivation to many to get more time on the big inflatable board, and eventually a board of their own.

 As a parent the best thing you can offer a child in this world is opportunity.
 The option to try many activities and even if they go in another direction they will have been exposed to it and will always take something away from it.
 Great experiences shape little humans, into better big humans.

 Make it Fun

 Kids just want to have fun, they aren't interested in big trips or even technique.
 They will have just as much fun using the board as a slide or ramp on the beach or in the garden.
-Short sharp activities are the key.
+Short, sharp activities are the key.
 Don't let them get bored, keep their attention and keep them involved in what you are doing.
-As we know kids love to 'help' so find little ways keep them involved even if it's just holding some gear or carrying your paddle.
+As we know kids love to 'help' so find little ways to keep them involved even if it's just holding some gear or carrying your paddle.